 Denitrification would require the addition of supplemental carbon, such as methanol or glycerol.
-Assuming that methanol will be used, the methanol requirement for all of the denitrification systems is 3 lb methanol per lb of nitrate-nitrogen reduced.
-At peak month loadings, methanol consumption for denitrification would average about 178,000 lb/d for less than 8 mg/L effluent TN concentration and 247,000 lb/d for an effluent TN concentration of less than 4 mg/L. This would require bringing in four 30ton trucks of methanol every day.
+Assuming that methanol will be used, the methanol requirement for all of the denitrification systems is 3 pounds of methanol per pound of nitrate-nitrogen reduced.
+At peak month loadings, methanol consumption for denitrification would average about 257,000 lb/d for less than 8 mg/L effluent TN concentration and 289,000 lb/d for an effluent TN concentration of less than 4 mg/L. This would require bringing in five 30-ton trucks of methanol every day.
 Alternatively, six 243,000-gallon methanol storage tanks could be constructed.
-Each tank would provide about 6.5 days of storage during the peak month.
+Each tank would provide about 5.9 days of storage during the peak month.
+The chemical usage requirements could be reduced by utilizing the primary effluent carbon for denitrification.